We asked some teachers how they've been using Educake in and out of the classroom. Here are the ideas they shared - read on for further details:

 3. Use Educake in a live lesson and get real-time results

-The results screen gives an instant overview of student progress as they complete tests - scores are updated in real time and can be anonymised to share with the whole class.
+The results screen gives an instant overview of student progress as they complete quizzes - scores are updated in real time and can be anonymised to share with the whole class.
 It’s quick and easy for teachers to see which topics are proving tricky for students, whether as a whole class or for an individual.

 “In science, we are using Educake as a tool for assessing learning during the lesson and giving live feedback on common misconceptions” Teacher, Twitter, January 2021